A marginal pond plant from North America, with pretty red fruits and autumn foliage.

 It is true that the species is of botanical interest.
 Although morphologically it seemed to bear some affinity with sedums, botanists disagreed as to how it should be classified right up until very recently, when molecular evidence confirmed that it should be placed in its own family, named Penthoraceae, along with only one other species (found in China) P. chinensis.
 The family is now considered to be sister to Haloragaceae in the Saxifragales order.

 I think Miller was wrong, however, to describe the appearance as “mean”.
 The flowers are certainly nondescript, though the slight spiral-curl to the tips of the flower spikes is charming.
 The dull flowers are more than made up for though by the distinctive star-shaped fruits, which turn bright red when ripe, as do the leaves in autumn.
+In our garden, we grow it in a pot on the edge of our tiny pond, along with fellow North American aquatic Anemopsis californica.

 This is an undemanding plant which deserves a place on the edge of any garden pond, perhaps as a foil to its flashier cousins.